MicrosoftDocs/windows-itpro-docs/devices/hololens/hololens-commercial-features.md

 ## Enabling commercial features

-Your organization's IT admin can set up commercial features like Microsoft Store for Business, kiosk mode, and enterprise Wi-Fi access.
+Your organization's IT admin can set up commercial features such as Microsoft Store for Business, kiosk mode, and enterprise Wi-Fi access.
 The [Microsoft HoloLens](https://docs.microsoft.com/hololens) documentation provides step-by-step instructions for enrolling devices and installing apps from Microsoft Store for Business.

 ## See also